-Two LSKs along the left edge of the display allow for separate control of the information density of the land ("Land") map features (e.g. terrain, political boundaries, rivers, lakes, oceans, roads, etc.) and the navigational ("Nav") map features (e.g. airspace, Victor and Jet airways, airports, obstacles, navaids, etc.).
+Two LSKs along the left edge of the display, "Land" and "Nav", allow for separate control of the information density of the land map features (e.g. terrain, political boundaries, rivers, lakes, oceans, roads, etc.) and the navigational map features (e.g. airspace, Victor and Jet airways, airports, obstacles, navaids, etc.), respectively.